Compliment vs complement…

-Well, do you want to receive a complement on your new outfit, or a compliment?
-As you strive to become a better writer and avoid common writing mistakes, understanding the difference between complement and compliment is critical.
+If you want to avoid common writing mistakes, understanding the difference between complement and compliment is critical.

 Interestingly, complement and compliment originally had shared meanings.
 Language is always evolving, and today the two words have different meanings.